Indian Military Academy: Maha Vir Chakra awardees (Kargil War, 1999)

+Field Marshal and Generals

 Sam Manekshaw, an alumnus of IMA, was the first Indian to become a Field Marshal.
 Other graduates of IMA include the current Chief of Army Staff (COAS) and a number of past COASs including General Bipin Rawat, General Vijay Kumar Singh, General Bikram Singh, General Deepak Kapoor and General Sunith Francis Rodrigues.
 A number of Vice Chief of Army Staff are also alumni of IMA such as Lt.
 Gen. Philip Campose and Lt.
 Gen. Sarath Chand.
 Lt.
-Gen. Z.C.
-Bakshi (PVSM, MVC, VrC, VSM), an alumnus of IMA, was "India's most decorated General".
+Gen. Zoravar Chand Bakshi (PVSM, MVC, VrC, VSM), an alumnus of IMA, was "India's most decorated General".
 Lt.
 Gen. Harbakhsh Singh, a 1933 batch GC of IMA, also a Japanese POW for three years, was the Western Army Commander during the Indo-Pakistani War of 1965.
 Numerous GOC-in-C have passed out from IMA such as Lt.
 Gen. Alok Singh Kler, the current GOC-in-C of the South Western Command (Sapta Shakti Command).

+Sports

 The academy has produced Olympians such as Rajyavardhan Singh Rathore, a 1990 Sword of Honour recipient, who won a silver medal at the 2004 Athens Olympic Games and went on to become the sports minister; Colonel Balbir Singh Kular scored three goals in hockey during the 1968 Olympics and was captain of the Indian team in the 1971 World Cup; Lt.
 Col. Haripal Kaushik and Lt.
 Col. Ali Iqtidar Shah Dara were also hockey players who won gold medals in the Olympics.
 IMA alumni who have received India's highest award for sports, the Arjuna Award, include Major General Mohammed Amin Naik for his achievements in rowing and Brigadier Raj Manchanda for his achievements in squash among others.
 Lt.
 Col. Satyendra Verma carried out the first base jump in the country.
 Major D. P. Singh is India's first blade runner.
 Many alumni have conquered peaks such as Mount Everest.

-Foreign alumni

-Some of IMA's foreign alumni include: